FORTH-ICS-INSPIRE/artemis/README.md

 3. Active joint detector and user-triggered mitigator (monitoring + detection + mitigation enabled)

 *Any of these combinations is valid.
 To start with, we recommend using mode (2).*
+Mode (3) is under development (currently only a mitigation wrapper is offered).

 You can read more about the ARTEMIS methodology and research experiments on the ARTEMIS [webpage](http://www.inspire.edu.gr/artemis).